The multiple holomorph of split metacyclic $p$-groups: Characterization of equivariant antihomomorphisms

-by Lemma \ref{k power}, which follows from the first congruence and so may be omitted.
-The condition in Proposition \ref{3 relations prop}(a) may be omitted as well because it follows from the first and third congruences.
-Hence, we are only left with the two stated congruences, as claimed. \end{proof}
+which follows from the first congruence and so may be omitted.
+Notice that the condition in Proposition \ref{3 relations prop}(a) may be omitted as well because it follows from the first and third congruences above.
+Thus, we are only left with the two stated congruences, as claimed. \end{proof}

 We have left out the case $m-r < n < m$ here because we do not see any simple way of dealing with the congruences in Proposition \ref{3 relations prop}(c).